Jaau250/data-analyst-Jaau/README.md

-Data Pipeline design: The process of creating a system for moving data from its source to its destination, while also transforming and optimizing it.
+Data Pipeline design: The process of creating a system for moving data from its source to its destination while also transforming and optimizing it.